 - Allow a few minutes after submitting a share for the password to reach the web servers.

 - Use the same password in all of your workers.
 Only one password will be chosen as the correct password.

 - Do not use commas in your password since they will be parsed as option delimiters.

-- Some mining software such as ccminer require the arguments to be in a certain order to work properly.
+- Some mining software, such as ccminer, requires the arguments to be in a certain order to work properly.

-The confirmations required are a product of how many confirmations the coin requires before the funds from a block become available.
-MintPond has no control over this.
-In order to give funds earlier MintPond would need to loan coins either from its own reserve or from the balance of other miners who have been encouraged to keep their coins in the pool via high payout fees.
-Since MintPond is not a bank or a lender, it does not award coins earlier than they when they're available.
+The confirmations required are determined by the coin and serve to prevent funds from being used before being reasonably sure that they are valid and won't be orphaned.
+MintPond has no control over the number of confirmations required.
+In order to give funds earlier, MintPond would need to loan coins either from its own reserve or from the balance of other miners who have been encouraged to keep their coins in the pool via high payout fees.
+Since MintPond is not a bank or a lender, we do not award coins before they're available.

 Rewards come from blocks mined.
 When a block is found your share of its reward is added to the "Unconfirmed" value in the Miner panel.
 When the block is confirmed the pool transfers your share of the reward to your "Balance".
 If the block is orphaned the pool loses the reward and the value is removed from "Unconfirmed".
 If your balance is 0 it's because a block has not been found yet and/or the block has not yet been confirmed and the reward amount is still immature.

 The way your miner and the pool calculate hashrate are different.
 The miner has direct access to your actual hashing and so will be most accurate.
 The hashrate shown by the pool is an estimate based on the number of shares submitted at a particular difficulty over a period of time.

 When you setup your mining software you can specify the worker name by appending it to the end of the username (wallet address) using a period to separate them.
 The miner name must be alphanumeric characters with no spaces and can contain dashes or underscores. (i.e. walletAddress.workerName)